kallevik/robot_racetrack/README.md

-# robot_racetrack
+# The robot_racetrack package

-From the construct sim
+-Author: Vemund Kallevik

+This ROS package provides RVIZ visualization marker for a virtual racetrack